nav-dev-2000/docsbot-dev-testing/README.md

 ## Development

 There are a set of required environment variables that need to be set in order to run the site locally.
 You can find these in the `.env.example` file.
 Copy this file to `.env.local` and fill in the values.
+Most importantly the FIREBASE_SERVICE_ACCOUNT_KEY environment variable needs to be set to the contents of the Firebase service account key JSON file.
+You can create this file in the Firebase console.

 You can start editing this site by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.